Angry riders assault Lyft driver in Memphis, vandalize car

 “At least they didn’t harm me worse than spitting on me,” Shanks said.
 “They could have done worse.”

 There’s a chance the rider who ordered the Lyft can be tracked down through her information in the app.
-Nexstar’s WREG asked Lyft about this but haven’t gotten an answer.
+Nexstar’s WREG asked Lyft about this but hasn’t gotten an answer.

 Shanks said she no longer drives for Lyft.